 The Study Zone anticipates opening sometime in October 2017, the same month of the library’s tenth anniversary on the Anschutz campus.
 There will be cake and a celebration event for sure as part of the grand opening and Health Sciences Library’s tenth anniversary.

 Check this page for more information and updates as the renovation project proceeds.
-The library will periodically put out information displays in our lobby near the visible human sculpture to inform users; flyers and posters will be used in the library (and around campus?) as well as streaming content and news on HSL Facebook to promote the new space and its features.
-We will use campus email a bit to keep you informed, ask for comments, and invite you to events.
+The library will periodically put out information displays in the lobby to inform users; flyers and posters will be used in the library as well as streaming content and news on Facebook to promote the new space and its features.
+Campus email will be used to keep you informed, ask for comments, and invite you to events.

 We look forward to eventually inviting the academic community into this eclectic area when it opens in October.
-One of our many hopes for this project is that the right-sized study rooms in the Zone will attract single and pairs of students so larger study rooms in the rest of the library can more effectively serve larger groups.
-We have taken in much feedback from the student community indicating wishes that the Study Zone will be a quiet area.
-There are many hopes and other strategic aims at play in this energetic experiment in library as place and Health Sciences Library as a rejuvenating and colorful spot to work, study in style, and succeed.
+One of our hopes for this project is that the right-sized study rooms in the Study Zone will attract single and pairs of students so larger study rooms in the rest of the library can more effectively serve larger groups.
+We have received feedback from the student community indicating a desire that the Study Zone be a quiet area.

 We hope this new area design is a fabulous prelude of options to come.
 A time of new ideas, some experiment, and new amenities of user comfort to serve diverse space needs conducive to different types of work and study.
 Only through diversity will the future place and spaces of Health Sciences Library continue to best serve academic success.

-We have many people and players, stakeholders, and partners to thank.
+We have many people, stakeholders, and partners to thank.
 Over the coming months this renovation blog will introduce and cite some of the many great people and minds that brought this little 5000 sf project of ‘stacks to study’ into brilliant focus.

 More is better when it comes to study, and more is on the way soon from inside the Study Zone at Health Sciences Library.